-What Matters Most in a Partner What matters most in your choice of partner?
+What matters most in your choice of partner?
 First of all in previous articles, I’ve reviewed basic nature of attraction: what men are attracted to in women and what women are attracted to in men.
 These articles reviewed those important elements that promote initial attraction and keep attraction going.
 Attraction matters.
 These articles can be reviewed at:

 https://www.ldsdimension.com/articles/attractors-with-men-unwritten-forces-at-work-283/